 What if I Have Anxiety About a Scanning?

 Also known as “scanxiety,” it’s normal to have anxiety about your yearly lung cancer screening.
 It’s important to know that most people who are scanned don’t have lung cancer.
 About 86% of people screened will have negative results.
-If you do have a positive result, it could be a false alarm.
-Roughly 13% of people will get results that are false.
-Your doctor may order more tests to get more information.
+It’s also possible the scan reveals an abnormality that your doctor will want to be aware of surveillance and observation.

 What Should I Ask My Doctor About a Lung Cancer Screening?